Acting as Partners in Resistance to Ableism and Violence

 Event organizers ask that you refrain from using or wearing scented products in effort to make this a fragrance free event, ensuring that all community members may attend.

-Accessibility Needs and Accommodations: Please let us know by Monday, April 30 if you will need ASL interpretation.
-Please note any accessibility needs you may have during your registration.
+Accessibility Needs and Accommodations: Please note any accessibility needs you may have during your registration.
 When planning transport, please note that there are a limited number of wheelchair/mobility device accessible parking spaces available.
 Details about parking will be emailed to registrants a few days before the workshop.
 Feel free to contact our office with any immediate concerns.

 Details & Registration